 It will offer a new pedestrian and cycle route through the centre of Nine Elms – a green and pleasant alternative to the main road.
 At four key spots along the way, it will connect to the Thames River Path to offer visitors the chance to switch between the park and water’s edge by foot or by bike.

 The Nine Elms Park is arriving in stages as a series of neighbouring sites undergo redevelopment – each one forming a new link in the green corridor.
 Its conception and design has been a collaborative process between neighbouring landowners and their teams, the area’s two local authorities and the GLA.
-This innovative, partnership approach to spatial planning will enrich Nine Elms.

-Running parallel to the Nine Elms Park, a new stretch of the Thames River Path will run the full length of Nine Elms.
+Running parallel with the Nine Elms Park, a new stretch of the Thames River Path will run the full length of Nine Elms.
 It will extend the world famous South Bank through Vauxhall and all the way to Battersea Park.